Compared to other trap bars on the market, there aren’t a lot with the same quality level that Rogue brings to the table.

 Also, don’t worry he’s totally fine!

-It’s important to me to have a bar that can hold as much weight as possible.
+It’s important to me to have a bar with the highest weight capacity possible with the right mix of features.

 Sure, I’ll probably never deadlift 1,000 lbs, and that’s not one of my goals.
 It would require a lot of dedication, genetics, and special sports supplements to get to that level of strength.